KodeLaPatate/KodeRequests/README.md

 # A NodeJS Bot to create Twitch accounts.
 # A Python bot to send all types of requests.

-# ❌❌❌ This repo is deprecated for now. ❌❌❌
 # ✔️✔️✔️ This repo is deprecated for now. ✔️✔️✔️

 ✔️ This project will create new accounts and verify the accounts using the email address. ✔️ ✔️ You could also use it to spam room kahoot ✔️

 ✔️ Twitch follow bot added.
 (08/21/2022) ✔️
-✔️ Twitch follow bot added.
-(12/22/2022) ✔️

-*❌ Do not abuse this project, this project is made for testing only, and you cannot use it according to Twitch rules. ❌* *❌ Do not abuse this project, this project is for testing only, and you may not use it under Twitch rules. ❌*
+*❌ Do not abuse this project, this project is made for testing only, and you cannot use it according to Twitch rules. ❌*

 **⭐ If you liked the project, feel free to give it a shining star. ⭐**